Comparisons13 min read

 Mint

-Mint (Credit Karma) is the right choice if you:
+Mint (Credit Karma) is right for you if you:

-• Want a free, no-commitment financial overview without paying a subscription
+• Want a free financial overview without any subscription commitment

-• Care most about credit score monitoring and improving your credit
+• Prioritize credit score monitoring and want to build better credit

-• Want to see all accounts in one place without managing a budget
+• Like seeing all accounts in one place without the budgeting overhead

-• Are shopping for financial products (credit cards, loans) and want personalized recommendations
+• Are shopping for financial products and want personalized suggestions

-• Already use TurboTax or other Intuit products and want ecosystem integration
+• Use TurboTax or other Intuit tools and want everything integrated

-• Have simple finances and just want to keep a general eye on spending
+• Keep things simple financially and just want a general overview

-• Don't want to spend time actively budgeting each week
+• Don't want to spend time weekly on budgeting work

-Mint is best suited for people who are generally financially stable but want visibility into their money without the discipline of a structured budgeting system.
+Mint works best for people who are generally in good financial shape but want visibility without committing to a structured system.

 Alternatives Worth Considering

-• Monarch Money — A strong middle ground at $14.99/month.
-It offers collaborative budgeting, investment tracking, and net worth management with a cleaner interface than Mint and less rigidity than YNAB.
+• Monarch Money — A solid middle ground at $14.99/month.
+Collaborative budgeting, investment tracking, and net worth management in a cleaner interface than Mint.

-• Copilot Money — An iOS-only app ($14.99/month) with beautiful design and smart categorization.
-Great for Apple users who want something between Mint's passivity and YNAB's intensity.
+• Copilot Money — iOS only, $14.99/month, beautiful design, smart categorization.
+Perfect if you're an Apple person and want something between Mint's laziness and YNAB's intensity.

-• Goodbudget — A free envelope budgeting app that's simpler than YNAB.
-Good if you like the envelope concept but want a less complex tool.
+• Goodbudget — Free envelope budgeting app that's less complicated than YNAB.
+Good if you like the envelope concept but want something simpler.

 • Every Dollar — Dave Ramsey's budgeting app.
-Free tier with basic zero-based budgeting; premium ($17.99/month) adds bank syncing.
+Free version with basic zero-based features; premium ($17.99/month) adds bank connections.

 Verdict: Is YNAB Worth Paying For Over Mint in 2026?

-Here's my honest take: YNAB and Mint aren't really competing products anymore.
-Since Mint became part of Credit Karma, it's evolved into a financial dashboard and credit monitoring tool that happens to have basic budgeting features.
-YNAB is a dedicated, opinionated budgeting system that happens to connect to your bank.
+And here's my honest take: these aren't actually competing anymore.
+Mint became part of Credit Karma and evolved into a credit monitoring dashboard that happens to have budgeting features.
+YNAB is a dedicated budgeting system that happens to connect to your bank.

-If your primary goal is to take control of your spending, pay off debt, and build savings, YNAB is the clear winner.
-The $109/year cost pays for itself quickly if you engage with the system.
-The methodology is proven, the community is active and supportive, and the tool keeps getting better.
+If you want to take control of your spending, eliminate debt, and actually build savings, YNAB is the clear choice.
+That $109/year cost pays for itself quickly when the system works.
+The methodology has a proven track record, the community is supportive, and the tool keeps getting better.

-If you just want to monitor your credit score, see account balances in one place, and get a general sense of where your money goes, Credit Karma (Mint) does that well — and for free.
+But if you just want to monitor your credit, see all your account balances together, and get a general sense of your spending, Credit Karma (Mint) handles that well — and for free.

 Try YNAB